SenseLogic/BIT/README.md

 bit --split 20m
 ```

-Finds files larger than 20 megabytes in the current folder, split them into fragments inside the `.bit/` folder and update the `.gitignore` file.
+Finds files larger than 20 megabytes in the current folder, splits them into fragments inside the `.bit/` folder and updates the `.gitignore` file.

 ```bash
 bit --join